eYM3/tamil/README.md

 ### Frequently Asked Questions

 **Question: I installed the tamil language pack but it is incomplete, What should i do?**<br />
 Answer: This is the official tamil language pack.
-You can solve that problem; Please see the details on "How do I contribute" section.
+You can solve that problem; Please see below.

 ## How do I contribute?